 It had been some time since I had taken the drive out to Muriwai on the west coast of Auckland, one day in November a friend visiting Auckland for an ecology conference was just the excuse I needed.
-Too good a chance to miss showing her the Gannet Colony and one of Auckland’s wild west coast beaches.
+I was reading a lot about birdwatching on learnbirdwatching.com and this was a too good a chance to miss showing her the Gannet Colony and one of Auckland’s wild west coast beaches.

 It is one of my favourite day trips from Auckland, often including a visit to an east coast beach on the same day to see the amazing contrast.